Getting Started with FME Flow and Docker

 FME Flow on Docker is a solution for someone who’s looking to quickly start up a containerized version of FME Flow.
 This is not a distributed deployment.

-If you’re interested in a containerized deployment that is distributed, or a more agile, scalable and modern solution we recommend Kubernetes.
+If you’re interested in a distributed, containerized deployment or a more agile, scalable, and modern solution, we recommend Kubernetes.

 Terminology

-When working with Docker, there are some common terms that you should be familiar with.
+When working with Docker, you should be familiar with some common terms.
 All definitions are taken from the Docker documentation.

 Docker Terminology Definition Docker Documentation Reference